redteamsecurity/AutoNessus/README.md

 # Example
-python pyNessusScript.py -l
+> python pyNessusScript.py -l
-  -List all scans and scan IDs (scan IDs to be used with other flags)
+List all scans and scan IDs (scan IDs to be used with other flags)

-python pyNessusScript.py -sS 42
+> python pyNessusScript.py -sS 42
-  > Starts scan 42
+Starts scan 42

-python pyNessusScript.py --pause 42
+> python pyNessusScript.py --pause 42
-  > Pauses scan 42
+Pauses scan 42

 # Note